 Randolph Tennis Courts

-The new Randolph College tennis courts, completed in the first week of October have completely changed the face of WildCat tennis.
-The facility is highlighted by eight new hard surface courts.
-New fencing was also installed along with new netting, poles and scoring towers.
-Also, convenient court caddies which attach to the nets at each court provide storage for tennis balls, clothing and drinks.
+The Randolph College tennis courts have completely changed the face of WildCat tennis.
+The facility is highlighted by eight hard surface courts.
+New fencing was also installed along with new netting, poles and scoring towers and convenient court caddies which attach to the nets at each court provide storage for tennis balls, clothing and drinks.
 The courts were completed in time for the Alumnae/Alumni Tennis Tournament, held during Randolph’s first annual Homecoming.